 (207) 314-3937 or (207) 745-4572

-Not your usual Downeast Maine wild lowbush blueberries — they’re sour-tops.
-Great flavor!
+Unlike the usual Downeast Maine Wild Low-bush Blueberries, ours are the sour-top variety, which grow at higher elevations.
 The blueberries are grown using Best Management Practices to minimize the use of pesticides.

 Firth’s Fruit Farm